Column01/MCConsolePy/README.md

 MCConsolePy is a Tkinter app designed to demonstrate the functionality of the MCConsoleAPI project.
 It provides a graphical user interface to interact with the MCConsoleAPI.

+NOTE: This project is outdated pending multi-server support in MCConsoleAPI.

+If you want to use it, install an [old version of MCConsoleAPI](https://github.com/Column01/MCConsoleAPI/tree/81cd101766e227d5e8afe1d9ae57dd4a90772771) before I started adding multi-server support

 ## Prerequisites

 Before running MCConsolePy, ensure that you have the following prerequisite installed: